megaoptim/megaoptim-wp/readme.txt

 - Bulk optimization for the Media Library, NextGen Libaries, MediaPress, Envira and other
 - Bulk optimization of Custom folders by your choice in your hosting account
 - Auto-optimization for the Media Library, NextGen Libraries, MediaPress, Envira and other
+- WebP Support - Convert images to WebP upon optimization and automatically replace the content images with WebP version if available
 - Option to choose thumbnail sizes you want to be optimized for both regular and retina thumbnails
 - Option to choose what to backup automatically
 - Auto-backups for the optimized images.
 If you don't want the results you can always restore the image from backup with a single click